Jes Interview Banner

 boudoir photos preview images

 At this point in my life, I only wanted to photograph nature.
-I deal with a lot of anxiety, so the thought of having to direct and interact with humans sounded really overwhelming to me.
+I deal with a lot of anxiety, so the thought of having to direct and interact with humans sounded overwhelming to me.

 I learned Photoshop 7.0 (yikes, that dates me, doesn’t it?) after I photographed my first wedding ceremony for $200.00.
-I don’t really want to talk about that phase in my life because I thought selective color was the greatest invention ever, but all that selective color practice did teach me what I needed to know about Photoshop to get things started.
+I don’t want to talk about that phase in my life because I thought selective color was the greatest invention ever, but all that selective color practice did teach me what I needed to know about Photoshop to get things started.

 Black lingerie boudoir photoshoot